Top 20 things not to do to your BMW motorcycle

 17. Do not ride away without checking that you’ve tightened the axle pinch bolts or caliper mounting bolts.

 18. Do not forget to check all fasteners after doing any work.
 Take it for a test ride.

 19. Do Not ever say, “I’ll just do this little 5-minute job before I go for a ride”… The 5-minute job is guaranteed to take 5 hours.

 Some suggestions, in addition to the top 20

-The dental floss master cylinder overhaul tip, it’s for getting the rubber seal over the end of the m/c piston.
-Make 2 loops of floss [a floss/seal/floss daisy chain] and use the floss to stretch the seal out/over the piston then cut the floss and remove.
-Makes a difficult job very simple and quick.
+The dental floss master cylinder overhaul tip.
+It’s for getting the rubber seal over the end of the m/c piston.
+Make two loops of floss [a floss/seal/floss daisy chain] and use the floss to stretch the seal out/over the piston, then cut the floss and remove.
+It makes a difficult job very simple and quick.

 Over-tightening sump bolts will strip them easily.

 Don’t mix up the long and short driveshaft bolts.

 Block the /5 and later crank so it can’t move forward during the rear seal replacement procedure.